Chocolatey

 Initial set up

-Chocolatey asks for confirmation before any install, although sensible this can become tiresome.
-To avoid this you can set a -y
+Chocolatey asks for confirmation before any installation; although sensible, this can become tiresome.
+To avoid this, you can set a -y

 flag on every choco install